-"I was very fortunate to receive the Magdalen College-Oxford Australia Scholarship.
-Oxford is an unparalleled environment in which to work and it has been a privilege to be able to spend several years here thinking about some of the philosophical puzzles that the law presents."
+"I was very fortunate to be awarded the Magdalen College-Oxford Australia Scholarship.
+Oxford is an unparalleled environment in which to work and it was a privilege to be able to spend several years at Magdalen as a postgraduate student thinking about some of the philosophical puzzles that the law presents."